-Other Thoughts: This historical course dating from 1978 is a great piece of disc golf history.
+Other Thoughts: This historical course dating from 1977 is a great piece of disc golf history.
 The course reflects the state of the game back then: shorter distances and finesse shots.
-The park itself is beautiful and of course the San Diego weather makes this a fantastic place to play a round.
+The park itself is beautiful and, of course, the San Diego weather makes this a fantastic place to play a round.

 There are many different kinds of shots here with lots of hidden and/or blind baskets.
 The number of different pin positions (between 5-10 per hole!) should make the replay value very high.
 On the other hand, many of these positions are quite similar perhaps just 20-30' further.
 This variety in basket position somewhat makes up for the lack of variety in distance.
 Only 6 holes are over 300' with just 2 of those over 400'.